Havert History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Havert research.
 Another 138 words (10 lines of text) covering the years 1497, 1580, 1570, 1641, 1497, 1580, 1570, 1641, 1630, 1702, 1693, 1756, 1746, 1809 and 1776 are included under the topic Early Havert History in all our PDF Extended History products and printed products wherever possible.

 Havert Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
-For that reason, Anglo-Norman surnames like Havert are characterized by many spelling variations.
-Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
-As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
+For that reason, early Anglo-Saxon surnames like Havert are characterized by many spelling variations.
+As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Havert include Hayward, Heyward, Haward, Haywood, Heywood and others.

 Early Notables of the Havert family (pre 1700)